isabelle-leo/PeptAffinity/README.md

-# **PeptOlink**
+# **PeptAffinity**

 *A Shiny app for exploring the relationship between MS–derived peptide intensities and paired Olink assays.*

 Read the preprint here: https://www.researchsquare.com/article/rs-6501601/v1

-PeptOlink maps peptides detected in plasma proteomics data by MS onto their parent protein sequences, annotates isoforms and features (InterPro/Prosite domains, structural features), and visualizes correlations between peptide abundances and Olink assay measurements.
-This helps identify regions of a protein driving Olink assay signals, and might highlight structural or domain hotspots of functional relevance in the plasma proteome.
+PeptAffinity maps peptides detected in plasma proteomics data by MS onto their parent protein sequences, annotates isoforms and features (InterPro/Prosite domains, structural features), and visualizes correlations between peptide abundances and Olink assay measurements.
+This helps identifying regions of a protein that correlate to Olink assay measurements, and might highlight structural or domain hotspots of functional relevance in the plasma proteome.

 **Getting started**

-The app can be accessed at: https://peptolink.serve.scilifelab.se/
+The app can be accessed at: https://peptaffinity.serve.scilifelab.se/

 **Using the app code**